Macreall/FileWarden/README.md

 Important notes before downloading:
+- For app to work you must have settings.ini folder in C:\watchFolder, and set the scanners default path to C:\watchFolder as well.
 - If you work for a company that scans hundreds or thousands of documents, then this app is for you.
 Don't let your folders get cluttered because you don't have time to figure out a structure.
 Create the structure once and enjoy having a cleaner file system.
 - This application is meant to run in the background on startup.
 - When watchFolder is updated with a pdf, it will open a window so you can customize your filename and directory names.